symptomatic/policies/source/sections/13-disaster_recovery_policy.md

 Symptomatic defined two categories of systems from a disaster recovery perspective.

 1. *Critical Systems*.
-These systems host application servers and database servers or are required for functioning of systems that host application servers and database servers.
+These systems include application servers, data warehouses, and routing networks, data pipelines, and microservices.
 These systems, if unavailable, affect the integrity of data and must be restored, or have a process begun to restore them, immediately upon becoming unavailable.

 2. *Non-critical Systems*.
 These are all systems not considered critical by definition above.
 These systems, while they may affect the performance and overall security of critical systems, do not prevent Critical systems from functioning and being accessed appropriately.
 These systems are restored at a lower priority than critical systems.

 ## 13.1 Applicable Standards